Belgian Malinois dog breed

 About the Belgian Malinois

-The Belgian Malinois is a very large herding dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Belgian Malinois is manageable for most owners.
+The Belgian Malinois is a large herding dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Belgian Malinois is manageable for most owners.
 Typically standing 22 to 26 inches tall at the shoulder and weighing 40 to 80 pounds, this breed has a life expectancy of 12 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Herding Dogs group, the Belgian Malinois brings a distinct combination of traits that sets it apart.
 The Belgian Malinois is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Belgian Malinois loves being close to its people and forms strong bonds with every member of the household.